-And as you could read in my statistics part about TikTok, almost half (49%) are not planning to use it soon.
+And as you can read in my statistics part about TikTok, almost half (49%) are not planning to use it soon.

 It is still a beta version and is basically just a vertical video that you can upload with a maximum length of 60 seconds.

 You will need to include the hashtag “Shorts” in the title or description for YouTube to recognize it as such and make the algorithm do its magic.

 The advantage is that besides these videos being displayed in your channel, they will be highlighted in a different section on the homepage Shorts shelf of YouTube.

 In the YouTube app on your smartphone, you can find a short-form video creation tool that allows you to create videos up to 15 seconds long.